pulumi/terraform-provider-aws/website/docs/r/docdb_cluster_instance.html.markdown

 * `preferred_maintenance_window` - (Optional) The window to perform maintenance in.
   Syntax: "ddd:hh24:mi-ddd:hh24:mi".
 Eg: "Mon:00:00-Mon:03:00".
 * `promotion_tier` - (Optional) Default 0.
 Failover Priority setting on instance level.
 The reader who has lower tier has higher priority to get promoter to writer.
-* `tags` - (Optional) A map of tags to assign to the instance.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the instance. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference